Table of contents

 • To view role URNs, go to Administration > User Management > Roles and check the URN column.

-Define a role in Azure Active Directory
+Define a role in Microsoft Entra ID

 Service and identity provider settings